dolamroth/starlette-web/docs/common/management_commands.md

 Management commands copy the [Django implementation](https://docs.djangoproject.com/en/4.1/howto/custom-management-commands/), except that in `starlette_web` they have async handlers.
-They are designed to run isolated piece of execution and thus do not return.
+They are designed to run isolated piece of execution and thus do not return anything.

 ## Custom commands and usage